 Swiss wine is difficult to find, especially in America, where the dominant regions are Napa, Tuscany, and Boudreaux.
 As a result, Swiss wine is foreign to Americans and the rest of the world, including Europe.
-In fact, only about 1% of Swiss wine is exported at all.
+Only about 1% of Swiss wine is exported at all.

-The Swiss take outstanding care of their vineyards which account for 36,922 acres of land.
-However, the attention to detail and care for the vines doesn’t come easy due to the high costs of producing wine in a costly country and the hard work of growing grapes at some of the highest elevations in Europe.
+The Swiss take outstanding care of their vineyards, all 36,922 acres.
+Attention to detail isn’t cheap due to the high costs of Swiss labor and some of the highest elevations in Europe.

 Wine in Switzerland is as diverse as its culture.
 Three distinct language areas can define Switzerland wines; the French, Italian, and German-speaking areas.
-Two distinct grapes can also sum up wine here; Pinot Noir, the major Burgundian grape, and then more exclusive white grape to Switzerland; Chasselas.
+Two different grapes can also sum up wine here; Pinot Noir, the principal Burgundian grape, and then more exclusive white grape to Switzerland; Chasselas.

-Much like most countries rich in wine culture, swiss wine dates back before the Roman Era, around 800-600 BC.
+Like most countries rich in wine culture, swiss wine dates back to the Roman Era, around 800-600 BC.
 It went through the middle ages, being spread by Christian Monks, and much like other countries, they struggled through Phylloxera in the early 1900s, where they resorted to crossing their vines with American rootstocks as a cure (‘Merica).

-Still, this caused a decline in wine production up until the mid-20th century.
-After this decline, Swiss wine has made huge advancements in improving quality in their wine and creating their own identity.
+Still, this caused a decline in wine production until the mid-20th century.
+After this decline, Swiss wine has made considerable advancements in improving the quality of its wine and creating its own identity.

 So what makes Swiss wine special?
 Therefore, Swiss wine is not in the EU; it goes by its own rules regarding wine laws.
 That is not to say they don’t abide by their own stringent wine rules.
-For instance, a major step forward was disallowing the blending of imported wines into their own, which further created their own identity and a sense of their own special terroir.
+For instance, a significant step forward was disallowing the blending of imported wines into their own, which further created their own identity and a sense of their exceptional terroir.

 Money & Wine

-This is how Swiss winemakers can coax concentrated strong flavors from their grapes; some of their Pinot Noir varietals can be described as big and concentrated, which is unusual for this type of climate and grape.
+This is how Swiss winemakers can coax concentrated, intense flavors from their grapes; some of their Pinot Noir varietals can be described as big and concentrated, which is unusual for this type of climate and grape.

-Chasselas is the most famous Swiss grape: Chasselas is what Shiraz has become to Australia, Malbec to Argentina, and Carménère to Chile; it has become notoriously Swiss if it has become notoriously Swiss not historically so.
+Chasselas is the most famous of Swiss white wines: Chasselas is what Shiraz has become to Australia, Malbec to Argentina, and Carménère to Chile; it has become notoriously Swiss if it has become notoriously Swiss, not historically so.
 This grape is now over a quarter of the country’s wine production.

 Valais is also famous for blending Burgundian varieties such as Pinot Noir with Gamay outside of Chasselas and white wine production to make the Swiss call the Dôle blend.
-These wines can have that Pinot funk with some earthiness and some flintiness.
-It is the red Fendant because it is a staple in the area and presents some of the same mineral flavors in both wines.
+These Swiss wines can have that Pinot funk with some earthiness and some flintiness.
+It is the red Fendant because it is a staple in the area and presents the same mineral flavors in both Swiss wines.

 Still, in French Switzerland territory, Vaud is the second most important region in Switzerland.
-Although, like in Valais, many of the same grapes are used, 70% of the wine production comes from Chasselas grape, and they even have their own blend of Pinot Noir and Gamay they call Salvagnin.
+Although like in Valais, many of the same grapes are used, 70% of the wine production comes from the Chasselas grape, and they even have their blend of Pinot Noir and Gamay they call Salvagnin.

 Here in the Vaud Canton terroir takes on a mind of its own between some of the different encompassing regions: Aigle, La Côte, Lavaux, Dézaley, Chablais and Yvorne.
 Then there are two Grand Cru Regions; Dézaley and Calamin.
 Again, La Côte is where the fruit flavors shine, while the minerality from the soils stands out in Aigle, Yvorne, and Calamin.

 Dézaley manages to express both fruit and minerality in their wines.
-As a result, some very famous producers can purchase a wide range of high-quality wines from this area.
+As a result, some very famous producers can purchase a wide range of high-quality Swiss wines.

 The last two areas are less important regions concerning Swiss wine fame, which is very little, and they are the Italian and German Cantons.

-The most interesting thing about the Canton of Ticino (the Italian-speaking canton of Switzerland) is that it is actually dominated by up to 80% of the Bordeaux varietal Merlot.
+The most exciting thing about the Canton of Ticino (the Italian-speaking canton of Switzerland) is that it is dominated by up to 80% of the Bordeaux varietal Merlot.
 Here Merlot del Ticino is oak-aged and high quality but lighter than the French or Americans.

-The German Canton offers a range of sweetness in their wines, from sweet and juicy to strong and concentrated.
+The German Canton offers a range of sweetness in their wines, from sweet and juicy to solid and concentrated.
 The most popular grapes here are Pinot Noir and Blauburgunder.

 A noteworthy viticultural innovation from this region is the Müller-Thurgau grape.
 It was invented by crossing Riesling and Sylvaner.
 This white wine dominates the Canton.